spencermountain/wtf_wikipedia/plugins/api/README.md

 Some helper methods for getting additional data from the wikimedia api.

-These methods simply grab data from the [wikipedia api](https://www.mediawiki.org/wiki/API:Main_page).
+the main `wtf_wikipedia` library has a few basic methods for fetching data from the [wikipedia api](https://www.mediawiki.org/wiki/API:Main_page) - you can get an article with `.fetch()`, a category with `.category()` or a random page with `.random()`.

+There are a bunch of cool ways to get data from the API though, and this plugin tries to help with that.

 Please use the wikipedia API respectfully.
-They are not meant to be used at high-volumes.
+This is not meant to be used at high-volumes.
 If you are seeking information on for many wikipedia pages, consider [parsing the dump](https://github.com/spencermountain/dumpster-dive/) instead.
+There are also ways to batch requests, to reduce strain on wikimedia servers.
+These methods are meant to be simple wrappers for quick access.

-### Redirects
+## Page Redirects
 [Redirects](https://en.wikipedia.org/wiki/Wikipedia:Redirect) are an assortment of alternative names and mis-spellings for a wikipedia page.
 They can be a rich source of linguistic data.
 On wikipedia, you can see all the redirects for a page [here](https://en.wikipedia.org/w/index.php?title=Special%3AWhatLinksHere&hidetrans=1&hidelinks=1&target=Toronto+Raptors&namespace=)